numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 -----------------------------
 Choice of the targets based on best estimation of Pareto front (using all the data we have) - chosen instance wise

+relative targets (in terms of the hypervolume difference to the hypervolume of the reference set) are chosen the same for all functions, dimensions, and instances: recorded are 100 targets per order of magnitude, equi-distantly chosen on the log-scale.
+Displayed are finally only 10 targets per order of magnitude, in total 51 of them between :math:`10^0` and :math:`10^{-5}`

+Note that due to the approximative nature of the reference set and its hypervolume, negative hypervolume values are possible.
+The Coco platform stores all

 Instances and Generalization Experiment
 ---------------------------------------